Generalized virial theorem for contact Hamiltonian systems: Contact Lagrangian framework

-Thus, the term on the left-hand side gives the kinetic energy while the first term on the right-hand side gives the spring potential energy.
-The second term on the right-hand side is of the form \(-\frac{\langle \mathbf{r} \cdot \mathbf{F}\rangle}{2}\) appearing in eqn (\ref{1st}) where \(F\) the non-potential frictional force \(F = - m \gamma \dot{q}\).
+Thus, the term on the left-hand side gives the time-averaged kinetic energy while the first term on the right-hand side gives the time-averaged spring potential energy.
+The second term on the right-hand side is of the form $-\frac{\langle \mathbf{r} \cdot \mathbf{F}\rangle}{2}$ appearing in Eq. (\ref{1st}) where $F$ is the non-potential frictional force $F = - m \gamma \dot{q}$.